 Insider’s Tip # 1: SmartVU has a new Monitoring function that is available from the menu on the right click of every point.
 With minimal setup, you can see a line plotting the graphs of the current value of the point.
 Use the Tool Tip to display the current value of any selected point in the Monitor-Quick Trend.

 Trend Graphs are also useful when activating switching.
 With a timeline of feeder data, you can validate that current and voltage values are dropping to zero and there is no back feeding from other sources in the system before dispatching field crews for maintenance and repairs.

 With Trend Graphs, you can:

-- Create real-time, ad hoc graphs off of any point in a map.
+- Create real-time, ad hoc graphs off any point in a map by clicking on the Graphs icon and choosing from a list of all historical and ad hoc graphs available.
 You can embed ad hoc graphs into the map or save and recall them at any time.

 - Use the preset historical data option to display data from multiple historical datasets captured by any SurvalentONE application.
 Historical trend graphs are user-defined and stored for re-use.

 Trend Graphs are flexible and easy to use.
 With no programming or setup required, you can quickly create new ad hoc graphs, define the timeline, and view values of up to 10 feeder points in a single, easy-to-read graph.

 Now, let’s look at what our new functionality and expanded mouse/keyboard controls let you do.